seL4/docs/Hardware/CEI_TK1_SOM/DaughterBoard/index.md

 unpopulated parts of the PCB as 'finger positions' to avoid damaging components or connectors.

+{% include note.html %}
-Note: Standoffs can optionally be added in this step for extra support (the friction fit supplied by the TK1 connectors should be more than sufficient in most cases).
+Standoffs can optionally be added in this step for extra support (the friction fit supplied by the TK1 connectors should be more than sufficient in most cases).
 Each module has a single standoff point for an M2.5 screw, bolt, and standoff: